Hub-OS/documentation-website/docs/01-client/04-lua-api/02-entity-api/02-living.md

 ### `living:is_inactionable()`

-Returns true if status effects that entity processing are applied.
+Returns true if status effects that block actions are applied.

 ### `living:is_immobile()`